How Do Air Conditioners Work?

 - The AC cooling process starts when the thermostat senses the air temperature needs to be lowered and sends signals to the central air conditioning system components both inside and outside the home to start running.

 - The fan from the indoor unit pulls hot air from inside the house through return air ducts.
-This heat from the air passes through filters where dust, lint and other airborne particles are collected.
+This heat from the air passes through air conditioner filters where dust, lint and other airborne particles are collected, improving your home's air quality.

 - The filtered, warm indoor air then passes over cold evaporator coil.
 As the liquid refrigerant inside the evaporator coil converts to gas, heat is absorbed from the indoor air into the refrigerant, thus cooling the air as it passes over the coil.